 To highlight usages of a symbol, set the caret at a declaration or a usage of this symbol.

 To highlight usages of all types from an imported namespace, set the caret at the

 To highlight usages of specific expression, select this expression.

 Press Control+Shift+F7 or choosefrom the main menu .
 Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

 dotPeek highlights read usages with blue and write usages with red.

 The highlights are also duplicated with blue and red markers on the marker bar on the right.
-Checking these markers may be helpful if not all highlights are visible on the current screen.
+Checking these markers may be helpful if not all highlighted items are visible in the current frame.

-To navigate between the highlighted items, choose in the menu or press Ctrl+Alt+PageDown / Ctrl+Alt+PageUp.
+To navigate between the highlighted items, choosein the menu or press Control+Alt+PageDown / Control+Alt+PageUp.
 Alternatively, click the status indicator (that should be displaying ) in the right top corner of the code viewer to jump between the highlights.

 When you finish examining the highlights, press Esc to remove them.